Reboot-Codes/dnd-dot-local/README.md

 Like D&D Beyond, but local.

 > Note: DND.Local is not ready for usage yet!
 We're working hard to get it ready, but for the time being, you'll have to use something like [D&D Beyond](https://dndbeyond.com).
-Check back for updates on development and features. - Reboot
+Check back for updates on development and features.
+> - Reboot

 Designed to be super easy to use and run multiple sessions with persistent memory for longer games.
 Super simple to setup too, just 1 docker compose command and you're off to the races!
 (No setup needed, just create a game as a DM.)

 ## Install

+DND.Local is designed to be as user friendly as possible, but you still need to run it "somewhere".

 ### EZ-Mode

 Just clone this repository to "somewhere", make sure you have docker running and `docker-compose` in your path; then run `docker-compose up` in the root of the repository.
 (We use port 6868 which translates to "DD" in ASCII.
 Feel free to change the ports to whatever you want.)

-## Try Hard
+### Try Hard

 You'll need the latest LTS version of `node`, and `yarn`.
 Clone this repository "somewhere", then run `yarn install`, `yarn build`, and `yarn start` which will spin up a web server on port 3000 (the default for Next.js's built-in server).